mapping-elections/site/_maps/meae.congressional.congress12.nh.county.md

 <!--/html_preserve-->
 :::

-New Hampshire elected 3 Federalists and 2 Democratic-Republicans to the Twelfth Congress.
+New Hampshire elected three Federalists and two Democratic-Republicans to the Twelfth Congress.

 New Hampshire used a statewide at-large method for electing members to Congress.
 New Hampshire law required a majority to elect for the U.S.